 Welcome to paradise.

-View over Phang Nga Bay and Krabi.
+View over Phang Nga Bay and Krabi on the horizon.

 Sun loungers lined up on the beach.